pastthepixels/proton/README.md

 ## What's your current roadmap for the Proton engine?
 1) Source-ifying proton.js (ex: getting a Source-like console with Source-like commands).
 DISCLAIMER: I really don't know how to use Source.
 At all.
-2) Polishing proton.js so that it can run smoothly on low performance devices.